As much as it’s good news for users, it’s bad news for e-commerce store owners😞.

 It’s also the easiest channel to increase sales if your store has a considerable amount of customers.

 For example, Bees Mission — one of Social Snowball users — increased top-line revenue by 12% just by adding our affiliate program app to the store.
-Similarly, there are many successful referral program examples you can get inspired from to start a referral program for your Shopify store.
+Similarly, there are many successful affiliate and referral program examples you can get inspired from to start a referral program for your Shopify store.

 The best part about it: No iOS update, or any external factor for that matter, can stop affiliate revenue if your customers are happy with your products and service.